giwankim/til/tdd/four-stages-of-tdd.md

 - Bottleneck: **changing context** (language, framework, greenfield vs legacy)
 - Different strategies for different situations
-- Evolutionay Design Without* Tests
+- Evolutionary Design Without* Tests
 - More judicious use of scarce resources
 - Trust yourself to add tests when you need them